dkk934/Login-Register-page/README.md

 - User registration
 - User login
-- Serving static files
-- Rendering EJS templates
+- Password hashing for security

-## Installation
+## Setup and Installation

-1. Clone this repository.
+1. Clone the repository.
-2. Install the dependencies with `npm install`.
+2. Install dependencies with `npm install`.
-3. Set up your PostgreSQL database and update the connection details in the code.
+3. Set up your PostgreSQL database and update the `.env` file with your database credentials.
-4. Run the server with `node app.js`.
+4. Run the server with `npm start`.

 ## Usage

-- Visit `http://https://login-register-page-80az.onrender.com/` to view the home page.
-- Visit `http://https://login-register-page-80az.onrender.com/login` to view the login page.
-- Visit `http://https://login-register-page-80az.onrender.com/register` to view the registration page.
+- Navigate to the `/register` route to register a new user.
+- Navigate to the `/login` route to log in as an existing user.

 ## Dependencies

 - express
 - dotenv
+- pg
+- bcrypt
 - body-parser
-- pg
-- ejs

 ## Contributing